decentdao/fractal-docs/user-guides/user-guides/multisig-dao/interacting-with-a-dao/create-a-proposal.md

 A proposal must be passed in order for the proposal to be executed.

-If the DAO where a proposal is submitted is a subDAO, then guards are put in place which allow the ParentDAO to potentially block a proposal from being executed.
+If the DAO where a proposal is submitted is a subDAO, then guards are put in place which allow the parentDAO to potentially block a proposal from being executed.

 ## Create a Proposal